hpurmann/hpurmann.github.io/_posts/2016-06-16-beyond-limits.md

 ![Fotomarathon 09](/assets/fotomarathon/marathon-09.jpg)

-We got the last four topics in a beer garden at 7pm.
+We got the last four themes in a beer garden at 7pm.
 I felt exhausted already.
 People around us were having a beer, watching the EM game between Wales and Slovakia.
 We decided to go back to Kreuzberg once again.
 When we crossed the Oberbaumbrücke, it appeared to be the perfect place.

 ## 10 – Parallel universe